Southwest Florida Eagle Cam: Cameras

-To preserve the natural habitat of the eagles, the camera is positioned six feet above the nest and is attached to a tree limb, using no screws or nails.
-The noiseless camera also uses night vision.
-This feature allows the camera to see at night without disturbing the eagles.
+To preserve the natural habitat of the eagles, the first nest-viewing camera was positioned six feet above the nest, attached to a tree limb, using no screws or nails.
+The noiseless camera also uses night vision (infrared light), allowing viewers to see eagles at night without disturbing them.
+Since the second season, an additional overhead, or approach, camera has provided a wider view of the area.
+Two more cameras have been added during later seasons.

-For the second season, Dick Pritchett Real Estate installed two cameras, hoping to enhance the viewing experience.
+Currently, the four cameras are located as follows: